 Incorporated as a police village from 1922 to 1974, Orléans was traditionally known as St. Joseph d’Orléans.
-Apparently the name of the city of Orléans was inspired by one its main roads, Jeanne d’Arc Boulevard, a prominent thoroughfare around the community.
+Apparently, the name of the city was inspired by one of its main roads, Jeanne d’Arc Boulevard, a prominent thoroughfare around the community.

-To this day, Orléans has a prominent segment of French-speaking citizens, although the proportion of francophones has been decreasing of late.
-The spelling of Orléans with an acute accent in both English and French is due to the relevant regulation to the City of Ottawa Act, in an effort to maintain the area’s francophone heritage.
+To this day, it has a prominent segment of French-speaking citizens, although the proportion of francophones has been decreasing of late.
+The spelling of the name with an acute accent in both English and French is due to the relevant regulation to the City of Ottawa Act, in an effort to maintain the area’s francophone heritage.

 One of the more popular attractions is the Place d’Orleans shopping centre.
-Offering Orléans shoppers over 175 stores, this shopping destination is located just off the Queensway in Orléans.
-Other diversions in Orléans include the Elizabeth Manley skating rink at the Orléans Sportsplex.
+Offering shoppers over 175 stores, this shopping destination is located just off the Queensway.
+Other diversions include the Elizabeth Manley skating rink at the Orléans Sportsplex.
 This facility is aptly named for Ms. Manley who trained here and won a Silver Medal in Women’s figure skating in the 1988 Calgary Winter Olympics.

-Since the year 2000, the Orléans real estate market has experienced a healthy amount of new home construction particularly in the eastern portion of Orléans east of Trim Road and south of Innes Road.
-While the Orléans average home value is around $270,000, Orléans home buyers are offered a wide spectrum of home prices ranging from $130,000 to $2,000,000.
-Typical types of properties for sale in Orléans include single-family homes, town homes, condominiums, lofts and waterfront properties.
+Since the year 2000, the real estate market has experienced a healthy amount of new home construction particularly in the eastern portion of Orléans east of Trim Road and south of Innes Road.
+While the average home value is around $270,000, Orléans home buyers are offered a wide spectrum of home prices ranging from $130,000 to $2,000,000.
+Typical types of properties for sale include single-family homes, town homes, condominiums, lofts and waterfront properties.
 So if you’re thinking about investing in Ottawa real estate, contact Geoff and Bobbie McGowan and let them find the home that’s right for you.
-With the help of their free relocation packages, market evaluations and more, you’ll be sure to benefit from what Geoff and Bobbie McGowan have to offer you.
+With the help of their free relocation packages, market evaluations and more, you’ll be sure to benefit from what we have to offer you.